Updated 2025

 Gravel Vacuum / Siphon

-There is another part to aquarium filtration that does not include filters and filtration media, and that is literally changing the water in your tank!
-Water changes are as simple as removing some saltwater and adding fresh saltwater to your aquarium.
+Water changes for this saltwater aquarium build for under $500 are as simple as removing some saltwater and adding fresh saltwater to your aquarium.
 During this process, you can also use the siphon to “vacuum” by sucking up any detritus, which consists of fish waste, leftover food, or other nastiness in your saltwater aquarium.

 Heater